 How Long Suboxone Lasts in the Body

 Suboxone is a prescription medication designed to help people overcome an addiction to opioids.
 Three million Americans have opioid use disorder (OUD).[1]
-Medications like Suboxone correct chemical imbalances caused by drugs and support long-term sobriety.
+Medications like Suboxone correct chemical imbalances caused by drugs and support long-term recovery.

 Suboxone contains buprenorphine and naloxone.
-A typical maintenance dose is 16 mg buprenorphine/4 mg of naloxone, used once per day.[2]
+A typical dose is 16 mg buprenorphine/4 mg of naloxone, used once per day.[2]

 Buprenorphine is a Schedule III controlled substance.
 Most employers don’t include buprenorphine in routine drug tests.
 But if you’re concerned, tell the testing company about your medication and offer proof of your prescription.
 If your medication shows on a drug panel, your prescription will explain its presence.